wazo-platform/wazo-platform.org/content/uc-doc/administration/import_export.md

 ## Importing a whole tenant

-When creating a new tenant on a Wazo stack it can be convenient to be able to create ressources in a single bulk action.
+When creating a new tenant on a Wazo stack, it can be convenient to be able to create resources in a single bulk action.
 [A tool](https://github.com/wazo-platform/wazo-export-import) is available to configure a new tenant using a spreadsheet.

 There are two use cases to use the import tool.

-1. To create a tenant from scratch using a spreadsheet document to define all ressources.
+1. To create a tenant from scratch using a spreadsheet document to define all resources.
 2. To create a tenant based on an existing system without recreating everything from scratch

 ## Installation

 Installing the import tool is required on the exporting and importing system.

-To install it on a debian based system use the following commands on the command line.
+To install it on a debian based system uses the following commands on the command line.

 ```sh
 apt update && apt install git python3-pip